 Where are you from?
 In Rome we found a great inexpensive restaurant - 433 Next 10€ i think for 2 courses inc wine each, search in trip advisor for address.
 Planned Florence but rubbish hotel and didn't stay so can't advise.
 Eat lots for breckie and buy snacks in supermarkets for lunch and you should get by on a max of 50€ a day.
 Some tourist sites are cheaper for eu residents.
 Do a search before you go.
-Have a great time and don't choose any restaurant on main streets in tourist areas, they're always more expensive! almost 5 years ago
+Have a great time and don't choose any restaurant on main streets in tourist areas, they're always more expensive! about 5 years ago

 I studied in Rome in Spring 2012.
 I wrote a lot about it on my blog, if you want any recommendations! http://lionstigersandclare.blogspot.com/search/label/italy